A Pole Mount PoE Radio Modem

 GPS Module

 The GPS is a very cheap but pretty decent module, it is the V.KEL VK2828U7G5LF, which has standard UART and 1PPS outputs.
-It's connected to one of the Pi serial ports, and the 1PPS is routed to a GPIO and used for time synchronization using chrony and gpsd.
+It's connected to one of the Pi serial ports, and the 1PPS is routed to a GPIO and used for time synchronisation using chrony and gpsd.

 This is only an L1 GPS receiver, but it does support SBAS, and automatically found the EGNOS SBAS carrier and applied corrections.